indolering/blang/README.md

 License Superiority
 -------------------
 📀Blang.js🍭 is available under the Microsoft Public License.
 While we would prefer to use the Microsoft Limited Reciprocal License (Ms-LRL), the Open Source mob has forced us to adopt an Open Source certified license.

 Divine Authority
 ----------------
 The sourcecode was channeled by our leader **directly** from on-high during a 3-day bender.
 It wasn't just cloned from some other blink polyfill nor kludged together by copying and pasting examples from Wikipedia and StackOverflow.
-Thus, it is perfect, ranking alongisde [TempleOS](http://www.templeos.org/).
+Thus, it is prefect, akin to [TempleOS](http://www.templeos.org/).

   🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅🛅